1. Integrate with Data Lakehouse

 Step 4: Setup storage bucket

-You need to create your own storage bucket, with the option to create a subfolder if required.
-StreamNative will require access to this storage bucket.
-To grant access, execute the following Terraform module.
+You need to create your own storage bucket, with the option to create a bucket path.

 module "sn_managed_cloud" {